-With major firms investing heavily in AI/ML to develop automated intelligence, there is a huge disruption in the investment banking industry.
+With major firms investing heavily to develop automated intelligence, there is a huge disruption in the investment banking industry.

 3. Process Automation

-Additionally, AI/ML technology can easily access data, interpret behaviors, and identify hidden patterns.
+Additionally, artificial learning and machine learning technology can easily access data, interpret behaviors, and identify hidden patterns.
 This is used for customer support systems that can work similarly to an actual human and solve all customers’ unique queries.